cvidhyac/learn-ai/notes/machine-learning-basics.md

 - Model trains itself by spotting patterns or groups of data
 - Some clustering algorithms like K-means require to specify clusters ahead of time
 - DBSCAN: Density based spatial clustering of applications with noise, doesn't require clusters to be specified in advance.
 - Instead define what makes a cluster and minimum number of observations in one cluster.

 ## Anomaly detection

 - Find outliers.
 Outliers are observations that significantly differ from normal patterns.
 Eg. Error code

 ## Association

 - Find relationship between observations.
 Which objects are bought together?
 For example, people that bought bread are more likely to buy butter, cheese or peanuts along with it in their shopping list.

 ## Common issues while evaluating a model's performance

 - Overfitting: Model performs well on training data set but is unable to perform on test data set because the features were highly customized for perfect classification that can't be done with real-time data.
+- Accuracy - number of correct predictions / total observations
+- Sensitivity - a measure of overall true positives, false positives and false negatives.
+- Error: The distance between the point (actual) and the line (expected)

+## Improving model performance

+3 Terms: Dimensionality reduction, Hyperparameter tuning, Ensemble methods

+- Dimensionality reduction: Reduce the number of features - more features can make it more complex and error-prone if correlation between features is very low.
+- Hyperparameter tuning: Imagine the machine learning model is like a music console, depending on the genre of music to be produced it needs different settings to produce good music.
+In this case, data set is like the genre.
+- Ensemble methods: The word "ensemble" means a group of dancers/musicians that perform together.
+Ensemble methods take the same idea, we will use different models to achieve consensus on a prediction either by taking best of three or averaging depending on regression use case.

+## Deep Learning

+- Uses neural networks similar to how human brain works.
+- Best suited for unstructured data like large amount of text or images.
+- Due to the unstructured nature, this needs large amount of computing power to get effective results.

+### Deep learning process
+Data acquisition process for deep learning process happens through:
+- Computer vision: to visually receive the data on images to see and understand image content (self-driving cars)
+- Sensors: Like temperature data, fire-alarms, smoke-alarms (gather features and data)
+- Robotics: touch and perception
+- Natural Language processing: To process conversations
+- Machine Learning: To process the data from everything

+## Natural Language processing
+- The goal of NLP is to understand human language
+- Many NLP techniques and algorithms exist - for example: bag of n-grams, word embeddings etc.,

+## Challenges in deep learning space
+A lot of deep learning models commercially developed are black box models.
+We get the model performance data, but we do not know what data was used for training the data, and why it arrives at a specific prediction.

+### Explainability
+- Why did this model make this prediction?
+- xAI : Explainable AI - Improve democratization of data
+- Be transparent about the data and explain how the model applies reasoning
+- Bias detection

+### Interpretability
+- How did this model arrive at this prediction?
+- Understand the inner details of the model, its weights and technical details of what makes it a good model
+- For a lot of black box models, the weights are not open source.